Boogieman Blues 5

 “Don’t tell me you’re feeling insecure?”

-The wolfman sighed.
+“Shut up…” The wolfman sighed.
 Imhosen patted him on the back and sputtered out a few garbled sounds.

-“I guess you’re right, everybody’s facing some tough time these days,” the wolfman lamented, as Gills came by the table with another round of drinks.
+“I guess you’re right, everybody’s facing some tough time these days,” the wolfman lamented as Gills came by the table with another round of drinks.

 “This one is on the house, fellas!
 My way of thanking you for dealing with that troublemaker earlier.”
+He told the trio with a smile.

 “Cheers!”
 They all took a gulp of their drinks, including the fishman, who downed a glass of pond water and scum that he had also brought over with him.